mathsaey/hanyutils/README.md

   - Read both tone-marked and numbered pinyin strings.
 Supports capitalized and uppercase pinyin words, and supports strings containing pinyin mixed with regular text
-  - Convert to either representation
+  - Convert to either representation (numbered or tone marked)
 - Direct access to the building blocks of the library for more esoteric use cases

 ## Installation